 Mitchell completed his DMA under Dr. Eric Willie at the University of North Carolina at Greensboro.
 He received a BM at East Tennessee State University where he studied with Dr. Rande Sanderbeck, and a MM in music theory at the University of North Carolina at Greensboro, where he also studied percussion with Dr. Kristopher Keeton.
 He studied composition and arranging with Dr. Maria Niederberger and Dr. Frank Grzych.
 Other supplemental studies include studio drumming with Dr. Tony Artimisi, frame drums and other world percussion with Sandy Blocker, West African djembe with Atiba Rorie, and tama with Mamadou Mbengue from Saint-Louis, Senegal.
 Other acclaimed percussionists that he has been involved with include Mark Ford, Dr. Nathan Daughtrey, and Mickey Burmer.

-David Mitchell currently resides in Central Florida with his wife, Carrie Mitchell.
+David Mitchell currently resides in Central Florida with his wife and daughter.